scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** 10 years

 Seal a creature, binding their body and spirit to the current location and preventing them from influencing their surroundings.
-Make a spellcasting roll against the creatures Willpower save, adding 5 terrible dice if the creature has half or more of its wounds.
+Make a spellcasting roll against the creatures Willpower save, adding 5 terrible dice to your roll if the creature has half or more of its wounds.
 On success the creature is incased in a material based on your surroundings and is incapacitated.

 While sealed, the creature cannot take damage, does not need to eat or breathe, and does not age.
 The creature cannot communicate through any means and any telepathic or magical link between this creature and others is severed.
 If the seal is damaged the creature is no longer incapacitated and the GM determines what actions the sealed creature can take.
 Destroying the seal ends the effects of this spell and returns the creature.